-16. Things to See and Do around Bristol
+Charming Things to See around Bristol

 Blaise Hamlet was once used to house retired staff from Blaise Castle.
 Built in 1811, it features a small collection of structures that were kept preserved to this day.
 The Blaise Hamlet is composed of nine charming cottages that are laid out around the hamlet’s green, outlining a beautiful scene of the English landscape.